Batak people (Philippines): Subsistence

-The Batak today engage in many occupations which includes foraging, selling forest derived goods, shifting cultivation, and workers under Filipino farmers or other employers.
-Primary food for the Batak were squirrels, jungle fowls, wild pigs, honey, fruits, yams, fish, mollusks, crustaceans and more.
-The main source for these food items come from the forests in the region.
-The Batak used many methods to capture animals like pigs with the use of bows and arrows, spears, dogs, or homemade guns which varied as time passed and foreign influence increased.
+The Batak today engage in various occupations, which include foraging, selling forest-derived goods, practicing shifting cultivation, and working for Filipino farmers or other employers.
+The primary food sources for the Batak are squirrels, jungle fowl, wild pigs, honey, fruits, yams, fish, mollusks, crustaceans, and more.
+These food items mainly come from the forests in the region.
+The Batak employ various methods to capture animals, such as pigs, using bows and arrows, spears, dogs, or homemade guns.
+These methods have evolved over time, especially with the increasing influence from foreign sources.

 When it came to trading, the Batak mostly sold rattan, honey, and Manila copal.
 In return, they received clothing materials, rice, and other goods.

 A few Batak also cultivate rice, corn, sweet potato, and cassava.
 Wage labor for nearby farmers is important to the Batak economy.
 Batak men are usually hired out for a few days to do certain work like clearing weeds, harvesting, or to pick coconuts and coffee.
 Local tourism is also a source of revenue for the Bataks.